Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 90S and 00N - NOAA - Monthly

 | 2025-08-31 | 0.409792 |

-Nugget of wisdom.
-To simplify complex analyses, we categorize time series into data sets and worksheets.
-Scrolling downwards, you will find how we structured further information related to the statistics published here.
+Tip.
+We group time series into worksheets and datasets for easier exploration.
+When you navigate further down, you will discover how we structured further information related to the statistics found here.

 Not for investment purposes.
-Any data published on FetchSeries are not suitable for investment purposes or as a basis for making financial decisions.
-Users should seek professional advice and perform their own independent due diligence before making any financial commitments.
+Any data available on this web site are not intended for investment purposes or as a basis for making financial decisions.
+Users should seek professional advice and perform independent analysis before making any financial commitments.

 Series Metadata